vuejs/vuex/docs/en/api.md

   The first argument can optionally be a namespace string.
 [Details](modules.md#binding-helpers-with-namespace)

-  The Second object argument's members can be a function. `function(state: any)`
+  The second object argument's members can be a function. `function(state: any)`

 - **`mapGetters(namespace?: string, map: Array<string> | Object<string>): Object`**